 All online assessments are computer based but not all computer-based assessments are online.

 Offline assessments: Let us begin with offline assessments.
 These are the assessments that are created on a computer-based test software and are available only on a single device.

 These tests are offline, so a single set of tests cannot be taken on two devices simultaneously and the responses are stored in a database.
 The grades are assigned manually and the reports are prepared much later.

-Online assessments: Online assessments or online computer based tests are created using an online assessment software so they can be taken anytime, anywhere, and on any device.
+Online assessments: Online assessments or online computer-based tests are created using online assessment software so they can be taken anytime, anywhere, and on any device.